ackermannQ/vscode-botpress-bpdependencies/README.md

 Add an interface to the `integration.definition.ts` file and template the import and extend.
 Right-click inside an `integration.definition.ts` file, Botpress > Add interface > Select the interface to add.
 It will add the import and extend to the file, that you just need to fill.

+### Quick rebuild project

+Right-click inside an `integration.definition.ts` file, Botpress > Build > Rebuild project.
+It will rebuild the project, necessary when definitions are changed.

 ---